atye/ttchat/README.md

 `username` is your username for logging in.

-`redirectPort` is the port that `ttchat` will use to spin up a temporary, localhost server used in the authentication process.
+`redirectPort` is the port that `ttchat` will use to spin up a temporary, localhost server used in the authentication process if you don't provide your own access token (see [Running](#running)).
 If `redirectPort` is empty, port 9999 is used.

 Your Twitch application's list of OAuth Redirect URLs must have a match for the URL of `ttchat`.
 If this was your configuration: